 Designed for small and mid-sized businesses (SMBs), it's probably a bit much for freelancers or sole traders, but if you need something a bit more useful than a cash book TurboCASH can handle VAT, debtors and creditors, purchase orders, multiple companies and multiple users.

-Slick online accounting that works well for freelancers
+Slick, cloud-based free accounting that works well for freelancers

 With more than two million users, Wave is one of the most successful online accounting services - and it's completely free for accounting, invoicing and receipts, although if you want personal technical support you'll need to pay for it.
 Payroll isn't included in the free service either, and you do get the odd advert – just as you do with pretty much any free online service.